fbpx

 Introduction to STEAM

-This single-mod course introduces students to some of the STEAM technologies used in many of our other courses in a fun and creative way.
-Students have an opportunity to create and fabricate on our 3D printers and laser cutters after learning some basic skills in CAD (Computer-Aided Design) and CAM (Computer-Aided Manufacturing) prototyping.
-Students start by creating small projects of their own design, and then we apply some of these skills to projects in physics, chemistry, electronics and computer science.
+This single-mod course introduces students to some of the STEAM technologies used in many of George School’s other courses in a fun and creative way.
+Students have an opportunity to create and fabricate on 3D printers and laser cutters after learning some basic skills in CAD (Computer-Aided Design) and CAM (Computer-Aided Manufacturing) prototyping.
+Students start by creating small projects of their own design and then apply some of these skills to projects in physics, chemistry, electronics and computer science.

 Min-Max Credit Hours: 1.0-1.0